 Most, if not all, web applications are developed for commercial use.
 They are meant to be an interface for the user to communicate with the business.
 That means they need to be deployed somewhere.
 Usually, it is a dedicated server, a powerful machine meant to be working 24 hours a day, so each user can access the service without any interruptions.
 So, the application is developed and run in two different environments.
 Sometimes those machines can differ a lot.
 They can have different hardware, different operating systems and different software.
 And such details must be taken into account.
 For instance, Linux-based operating systems use forward slash “/” as a path separator while in Windows it is backwards slash “\”.
 Another distinction is that filenames in Linux are case-sensitive, while in Windows they are not.
 So, for example, text.txt, Text.txt and TEXT.txt will be considered as the same file in Windows, while not in Linux.
 That can lead to a problem when a programmer makes a mistake in their code writing the name of a file in a different case.
 In Windows it would work just fine, but after the transition to Linux the app would not work.
 And such a case is possible, because Linux is considered to be the most popular OS for servers [19].
 So, as everything said above suggests, we need a way to run an application similarly on varied hosts.
 And the most popular solution nowadays is Docker.

 Docker is software which allows us to pack applications into so-called containers, but what is a container?
 Container is a virtual environment, a simulation of file system of a chosen OS.
 They are pretty like virtual machines.
 However, containers are much more lightweight, they do not simulate a whole computer with hardware, and share the kernel with the host OS[20].
 The program running in such an artificial file system can apply all the commands available in the simulated OS.
 It may use shortcuts and file naming conventions belonging to this OS.
 Also, everything withing the container is isolated from the rest of the machine.
 The application executed inside of it cannot access any resource that is not allocated to the container.
 Therefore, providing additional security, since containers can be used to run potentially harmful software.

+Another great thing about containers is that they are fully isolated.
+As it was said previously, they have no access to any system files, if not specifically set to.
+That makes them great for testing purposes.
+Since the environment of the program can be made completely sterile, or it can be adjusted to imitate the production environment.

 Another notion, accessible in Docker are images.
 As it was said in the introduction, images are like blueprints, from which the actual containers are created.
 They can also be compared to the classes in OOP, while containers will be objects here.
 Images contribute to the portability of Docker containers.
 Thankfully to them, there is no need to send the actual containers between developers.
 Everything needed is an image and the Docker engine itself.
 In addition to that, there is a web platform for storing docker images, both for public and personals use, in the cloud.